 Also see: How to use FTP via Command Line (CMD) on Windows 11

-One of the most common uses of cURL is downloading files from the web.
-The process is simple and intuitive.
-To download a file, use the -O
+One of the first things people use cURL for is to download files from the internet.
+It’s pretty straightforward.
+To download a file, you just use the -O

 (or --remote-name